Smoky Chipotle Sliders

 Hey, fellow movie fans!
 Are you ready for another installment of Dinner and a Movie?
 Hope so, because this month I get to choose!
 And, I’ve picked one of my all time favorite films: Moonstruck!

-Moonstruck is a delightful and endearing romantic comedy about love …
+Moonstruck is a delightful and endearing romantic comedy about love and life set in …

 When Life Gives You These……(Stuffed Peppers)